How to deal with winter damage to shrubs….

 What do about winter damage to shrubs?

 Lucy’s advice is to ‘wait and see.’
-Patience is the key, because some winter-damaged shrubs will grow back but there’s not a great deal you can do to encourage them.
+Patience is the key, because some winter-damaged shrubs will grow back.
+But there’s not a great deal you can do to encourage them.

 She advises you to clear weeds around the roots, so that shrubs aren’t having to compete for nutrition.
 ‘A layer of mulch will probably help, too.’
 She doesn’t think high dosage fertilisers will necessarily help, but a few inches of garden compost, well-rotted manure or mushroom compost is a good idea.

-Should you cut off the damaged shoots?
+Should you cut off winter damaged shoots?

-Lucy says that if you prune back the damaged part of the plant, you may shock it too much.
-‘Wait until it’s the normal time to prune that plant,’ she advises.
 There is a ceanothus at Doddington which has one side burnt by freezing wind, while the other side is fine.
 Lucy is going to see whether the damaged part will re-grow.
-She may cut that part back – right down to the ground – but not until she’s waited to see whether it bounces back and pushes up new shoots.
+She may cut that part back – right down to the ground – but not until she’s waited to see whether it is pushing up new shoots.

-Lucy is particularly concerned about a very large pittosporum which dominates a border at Doddington.
-She doesn’t want to hurry any decision to take it out, although it does look very scorched.
-It would leave a very large gap in the border.
+She doesn’t want to hurry any decision to take it out, although it does look very scorched by the cold.
+Almost all the leaves look dead.
+But removing it would leave a very large gap in the border.

 You can see Matt Jackson going into more detail about this test here in this video:

+But not all plants survive.
 There is a stripey variegated euphorbia at Doddington Place.
 It’s looking very sick.
 Lucy doesn’t hold out much hope for it, because variegated euphorbias are more tender than the plain green ones.
 ‘I’m going to wait and see if it pushes out new growth at its base,’ she says.
 ‘But if it doesn’t, I’ll take it out.’

-It’s usually wisest not to plant the same variety of shrub in a spot where a previous one has died.
 So I asked Lucy if she’d be able to plant another variegated euphorbia there.
 ‘A plant that’s died of bad weather probably hasn’t been affected by fungus in the soil,’ she says.
 ‘So you can usually plant another of the same variety there.’

 So to sum up…